uhop/node-re2/README.md

 ```

 If your application uses this kind of matching, you should continue to use `RegExp`.

+`RE2` will throw a SyntaxError if you try to declare a regular expression using these features.
+If you are evaluating an externally-provided regular expression, wrap your RE2 declarations in a try-catch block.

 ## Working on this project